 Transvaginal mesh litigation began as a response to the physical and emotional pain suffered by transvaginal mesh patients.
 In particular, transvaginal mesh claims have helped to pinpoint the unnecessary risks that mesh implant patients encountered.

-Pelvic organ prolapse (POP) is a condition that occurs when the tissue that keeps the pelvic organs in place become stretched or weakened.
+Pelvic organ prolapse (POP) is a condition that occurs when the tissue that keeps the pelvic organs in place becomes stretched or weakened.
 Between thirty to fifty percent of women may experience pelvic organ prolapse in their lifetime, with two percent of women developing symptoms.
 The symptoms of pelvic organ prolapse involve a bulging (or prolapse) of organs into the vagina, sometimes even past the vaginal opening.
 Organs that can prolapse include the uterus, the rectum, the bladder, the bowel and the top of the vagina (vaginal apex), often after a hysterectomy.
 Sometimes referred to as pelvic floor disorder, more than one pelvic organ can prolapse at the same time.

 Stress Urinary Incontinence (SUI) involves a leakage of urine in moments of physical activity such as exercise or coughing, sneezing or laughing.

 Both pelvic organ prolapse and stress urinary incontinence tend to occur in women after childbirth, hysterectomy or menopause.

 First used in the 1990s for this treatment, pelvic mesh was thought to permanently fix pelvic organ conditions.
 However, serious problems associated with the mesh have led to multiple pelvic mesh lawsuits.